The Black Tulip: Story

-The city of Haarlem had set the prize of 100,000 Francs to whoever could grow a black tulip.
-At stake was not only the prize, but fame and honour.
-Also, the gardener would perpetuate his name in history by the tulip's recorded name.
+The city of Haarlem has offered a prize of 100,000 francs to whoever can grow a black tulip.
+At stake was not only the prize, but fame and honour; the winner would also have his name included in that given to the tulip itself.

-The prosperous Cornelius Van Baerle, godson of Cornelius de Witt, starts the liking of growing tulips in his state.
-Then he takes the challenge of growing the black tulip.
-But as an act of misfortune, his neighbour, Isaac Boxtel – also a gardener – watches his every move, and fearing his success, starts plotting.
-Followed by unsuccessful schemings, Boxtel moved by envy, denounces Van Baerle to Justice, because of Van Baerle's relation to the brothers De Witt, traitors of the nation then.
+The prosperous Cornelius Van Baerle, godson of Cornelius de Witt, is known in his locale for the growing of tulips and he takes up the challenge to grow a black tulip.
+His neighbour, Isaac Boxtel who is also a gardener, watches his every move and fearing Cornelius' success, starts plotting.
+Boxtel, motivated by envy, denounces Van Baerle because of his relation to the brothers De Witt who are both now considered traitors.

-Van Baerle is suddenly arrested, and condemned to a life sentence in prison.
-Dumas uses religious beliefs for dramatic effect, and words as "Fate", "Providence" and "Misfortune".
-Misfortune plays a major influence throughout Van Baerle's life events, but at the end succumbs to be a major act of Providence, showing that God is always in control, both in sadness as in happiness.
+Van Baerle is arrested and condemned to a life sentence in prison.
+Religious beliefs are used in the narrative for dramatic effect and also words such as "Fate", "Providence" and "Misfortune".
+Misfortune plays a major influence throughout the events of Van Baerle's life, but at the end turns out to be a major act of Providence, showing that God is always in control, both in sadness as in happiness.

-Was in such an act, that Van Baerle meets the beautiful daughter of the jailer, Rosa Gryphus.
-Cornelius loses everything but had kept the bulbs of the tulips, that were expected to be black.
-In midst of loss and sorrows, Rosa helps him to grow the flower in the jail.
-His growing affection for Rosa gives courage to not give up his fancies and expectations.
-Rosa is seen as a brave and virtuous girl, not held by her father vices, but strong in her own pursuits.
+In prison, Van Baerle meets the beautiful daughter of the jailer, Rosa Gryphus.
+Cornelius loses everything but had kept the bulbs of the tulips, which were expected to have black flowers.
+In the midst of loss and sorrow, Rosa helps him to grow the flower in the jail.
+His affection for Rosa (who is depicted as brave and virtuous) gives him courage to not give up his dreams.

-The drama elucidates how far an envious person can go; how the righteous ones are not forgotten by God; how in the midst of misfortune a greater happiness is right ahead, and so love and flowers can grow within stone walls.

-As famously phrased in To Althea: From Prison by Richard Lovelace, "Stone walls do not a prison make, nor iron bars a cage".
-Van Baerle was free, even inside a prison he was faithful to his conscience.
-The guards could keep his hands, but not love from him moving forward.
-And the latter played a major role to prove his innocence.

-The philosophy of the book is summed up: "Sometimes one has suffered so much that he has the right never to be able to say, ‘I am too happy.’" (p.
+The philosophy of the book is summed up in the quote "Sometimes one has suffered so much that he has the right never to be able to say, ‘I am too happy.’" (p.
 204 The Black Tulip).

 The novel was originally published in three volumes in 1850 as La Tulipe Noire by Baudry (Paris).
-A similarity of story may be seen in The Count of Monte Cristo by same author.
+The Count of Monte Cristo, also by Dumas, has similar themes of love, revenge and faith.